CS490-team/Boiler-Math/README.md

 * User can view an exam
 * User can post a new comment to exams
 * User can like an exam
+* User can rate the difficulty of an exam
 * User can download an exam